 (Note: Mr. Harris did not publish this letter.
 Editor.)

-Business and Industry (Continued from page 38) branch offices in Pittsburgh, Harrisburg and Coatesville.
+Business and Industry

+branch offices in Pittsburgh, Harrisburg and Coatesville.
 Aside from the official staff, ten persons are employed.
 Over 58,000 certificates of membership have been issued.

 Dr. J. A. Somerville, leading Los Angeles dentist, is to erect very shortly a modern hotel and office building at 41st Street and Central Avenue, Los Angeles.
 There will be 100 guest rooms and a roof garden, 15 offices, stores and suites of offices.
 It will be ready for occupancy in May, 1928.
 Chas.
-W. Fulp, Negro miner of McDonald, Pa., is a member of the Miners' Relief Committee (611 Penn Avenue, Room 307, Pittsburgh, Pa.)
-United Mine Workers of America.
-He heads the committee of five members.
-This committee is now feeding 15,000 locked out and striking miners and their families.
-He is former President of Local Union 2012, United Mine Workers of America.
-Maceo B. Sheffield, lieutenant of detectives in Los Angeles, Calif., has been selected by the city officials to pilot the air-plane bearing the city's official photogra-pher.
-He is known in the City of Angeles as the Flying Cop.
+W. Fulp, Negro miner of McDonas the Flying Cop.
 In Manila, Philippine Islands, the finest restaurant in the Orient has been opened by a Negro, Thomas Pritchard, who for ten years has operated Tom's Dixie Kitchen in the same city.
 The establishment occupies an entire floor of one of the largest buildings in Manila.
-There are Filipino ushers and Chinese waiters, stained glass windows, carved and gilded grillwork, sub-dued lights and rich draperies, and furniture of heavy, carved black wood.
+There are Filipino ushers and Chinese waiters, stained glass windows, carved and gilded grillwork, subdued lights and rich draperies, and furniture of heavy, carved black wood.
 Palms and ferns, tanks of gold fishes and canaries in gilded cages, a spacious dance floor and a modern jazz band complete the picture.
-How I Have Lived to Be 101 Years Old Dr. J. R. Wadel Ward IF YOU are sick, get well quickly-let this wonderful doctor help you.
-His message is intensely interesting to old and young.
-Dr. Ward spent more than 20 years studying in some of the finest universities and hospitals in all Europe.
-He tells you how he lived to be 101 years old.